 Getting out in the community and visiting clients at home is an essential part of a social worker's job.
 Seeing how and where a client lives and how they interact in their own environment forms a key part of your assessment, so you need to be confident in carrying out these duties.

 Obviously the interviewer is looking for an affirmative response to this question, but they are also looking for evidence that you understand and are prepared for the risks that come with this particular aspect of the job.

 Use a relevant example from your training or experience to support your answer.
 Have you had to deal with a difficult client or an emotionally challenging situation on a home visit?

 How do you separate your work and personal life?

 Social workers shoulder a lot of responsibility and bear the brunt of emotional situations on an almost daily basis.
 It's easy to take the stress and the worry home with you but this can lead to physical and mental burnout.

 In asking this question employers are assessing your ability to recharge your batteries and 'switch off' outside of work hours.
 They may also be using this question to figure out if you'd be prepared to work overtime.

-Give the interviewer a brief idea of your home situation and provide an example of how you've balanced your work and home life successfully in the past, this could have been during your studies or with a full-time job.
+Give the interviewer a brief idea of your home situation and provide an example of how you've balanced your work and home life successfully in the past - this could have been during your studies or with a full-time job.
 Tell them that you're prepared to give the role 100%, but that you have strategies in place for when you feel overwhelmed.

-If you have a hobby outside work that helps you separate from your working life you could mention this too.
+If you have a hobby outside of work that helps you separate from your working life you could mention this too.

 Describe a situation in which you handled a difficult or aggressive client.